Friday, November 29, 2024

 A member of production with a headset and a clipboard tapped Allen on the shoulder.
 "Two minutes."

 "Thank you," he replied with a nod.
-There was a long pause before he locked eyes with Alicia, "Ready?"
+There was a long, silent pause.
+He locked eyes with the rookie.
+"Ready?"

 Something was wrong.
-"Wait!" she cried, eyes going wide.
+Alicia's stomach dropped.
+"Wait!" she cried, panic thick in her voice.
 Allen flashed an even more exasperated look.
 "What about my entrance?"

 "30 seconds!"

 Allen looked relieved it wasn't something important.
-His face contorted into a bemused look.
+His face contorted with bemusement.
 "What?
 Who the fuck are you?
 Get out there."

 Thursday, November 28, 2024